astar-security/luxin-tenebris/README.md

 - foreman
 - freeIPA

-It's an excuse for developp my devops skills
+It's an excuse for improving my devops skills